Powered by SchoolDash

 Finances: Excellent.
 The school budget has been in surplus

 Destinations: About average.
-The proportion of students going on to education or training at 16 is very high, while at 18 (allowing for attainment) it is very low.
+The proportion of students going on to education or training at 16 is very high, while at 18 (allowing for attainment) it is quite low.
 Show details

 Environment: About average.
 Air pollution, traffic accidents and crime are all roughly average.